MarichamyDivya/Phase-Locked-Loop-Design-using-SKY130nm-Technology/README.md

 Then we should install the sky130nm technology information which Magic needs for desiging the layout.

 # DAY 2 - PLL simulation (Prelayout and Postlayout)

+A spice file is a text file with .cr extenstion.

+For example, if we want to write code for frequency divider circuit, we write the following command in terminal:

+touch FD.cir

+and then page will be created where we should write the code for the desired circuit.
+Don't forget to include the SPICE library file in it.

+Similarly we do it for all the blocks of PLL.

+After creating the .cr files we run the Ngspice simulation.

+## Pre-layout simulations

+### Phase Frequency Detector